senyberg/MMAI/README.md

 - The purpose of the course project is to implement a reverb algorithm in **C/C++** language.

-- The program should be able to read wav files and play them in real time with the reverberation effect applied.
+- The program should be able to read **.wav** files and play them in real time with the reverberation effect applied.

 - The implementation should have controls at least for:
   - dry-wet